 P383L10

 For each receiver (or group of receivers always transmitted data through a common transmit antenna pattern and transmit power) and each 2.16 GHz channel that the transmitting STA is using to communicate with the receiver(s), the STA monitors its transmit activity in terms of number of active time units, contiguous or non-contiguous, during a sliding window comprising a given number of time units.
-An active time unit is a period during which the STA has been in transmit mode for a percentage of the time unit greater than or equal to aDMGActiveThresholdPercentage, excluding any time spent towards transmitting a DMG Beacon frame or a PPDU that contains only activity report frames, using the reference antenna pattern and using the reference 2.16 GHz channel or a wider channel that includes the reference channel.
+An active time unit is a period during which the STA has been in transmit mode for a percentage of the time unit greater than or equal to aDMGActiveThresholdPercentage, excluding any time spent towards transmitting a DMG Beacon frame or a PPDU that contains only activity report frames, using the common antenna pattern and the transmit power, and using the 2.16 GHz channels.
 The time unit duration, in microseconds, is dot11DMGSTATxActivityReportTimeUnit.

 P383L15

-… using the reference antenna pattern, and on the 2.16 GHz reference channel, at least once during every …
+… using the common antenna pattern, and on each of the 2.16 GHz channels used for the data transmission, at least once during every …

 P383L27

-The PPDUs containing an activity report frame should use the average effective TRP that the transmitting STA expects to apply when it communicates with other STAs using the reference antenna pattern and occupying channels that are the same as, or include the reference channel.
+The PPDUs containing an activity report frame should use the average effective TRP that the transmitting STA expects to apply when it communicates with other STAs using the common antenna pattern and occupying channels that are the same as, or include the channels used for the data transfer.

 References: